SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 central bank, it is the left pocket of government paying the right pocket.
 Lavoie is the fictionalizer here.
 If Treasury defaults on payments due to the CB it'd be entirely pointless, and those liabilities have zero real economic consequence other than exerting some false psychology effects (policy insanity).
 It is the false psychology of policy makers that is at fault here, not MMT.
 Lavoie is better to start teaching the reality, which is that for many purposes it's a good idea to consolidate government in an analysis.
+If you *think* Parliament has to constrain spending because it "owes" the "independent" Central Bank scorepoints, *you* are the problem, not MMT.
 3. **Inflation and Interest Rates Explanation** --- MMT is "lacking a rigorous explanation" says Palley.
-This is bollocks.
-Only MMT has an explanation of the general price level, which implies also rate of change, i.e., inflation.
-The general framework can be found in Mosler and Forstater,
-[“A general framework for the analysis of currencies and commodities”](http://moslereconomics.com/wp-content/uploads/2018/04/A-General-Analytical-Framework.pdf).
+This is truly Orwellian.
+Total bollocks.
+Only MMT *has* an explanation of the general price level, which implies also rate of change, i.e., inflation.
+The general framework can be found in Mosler and Forstater, [“A general framework for the analysis of currencies and commodities”](http://moslereconomics.com/wp-content/uploads/2018/04/A-General-Analytical-Framework.pdf).
 For the interest rate the framework is found in another Mosler and Forstater paper, [“The Natural Rate of Interest is Zero”](https://www.jstor.org/stable/4228167).
 The "L shaped" inflation (Phillips) curve described by MMT is not seen in the real world not because MMT is a flawed framework, but because no government runs a Job Guarantee labour buffer.
-If they did, by definition the Phillips curve would flatten, it would not even be visibly L-shaped. it would be '---' shaped.
+If they did, by definition the Phillips curve would flatten, it would not even be visibly L-shaped.
+It would be '---' shaped.
 But we will not know this empirically until some government runs a Job Guarantee policy.
 However, the theory is solid, and [Bill Mitchell, here: “Full Employment Abandoned: shifting sands and policy failures”](http://www.billmitchell.org/publications/journals/J74_2010.pdf) has plenty of modelling to show the basic idea of flattening the Phillips curve.